 Who is Suited for a Park Trail Ride?

-Well everyone is the quick answer…let’s divide the masses in two camps:
+Well everyone is the quick answer…let’s divide the masses into two camps:

 #1 City Park

 • Bike owners who are fair weather riders and cycle a few times a year

 • Beginners of all ages, learning skills and not wanting to encounter road vehicles

 • Commuters going somewhere, work, shopping…